surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

 Shards and replicas
 -------------------

-For each table, if you do not set the number of `shards`_ or the number of `replicas`_, the default configuration is as follows:
+For each table, if you do not set the number of :ref:`shards
+<crate-reference:ddl-sharding>` or the number of
+:ref:`replicas <crate-reference:ddl-replication>`, the default configuration
+is as follows:

 **Shards**
-    Dependent on the number of data-nodes in the cluster (see `CLUSTERED clause`_)
+    Dependent on the number of data-nodes in the cluster, see :ref:`CLUSTERED
+    <crate-reference:sql-create-table-clustered>`.

 **Replicas**
     One